 Where is MIG Welding Used?

-Since it’s easy to automate and has a high degree of flexibility, MIG welding is the most common metal joining method in industrial applications.
-Most manufacturing plants perform more than 50% of their welded joints using the MIG process.
+MIG welding is the most common metal joining method in industrial applications since it’s easy to automate and has a high degree of flexibility.
+Most manufacturing plants use the MIG process to perform more than 50% of their welded joints.

 The most common MIG welding applications include:

-- Cars and other vehicles are usually manufactured using automated (”robotic”) MIG welds, but auto body repair is usually performed manually, and most automotive shops use the MIG welding process.
+- Cars and other vehicles often use automated (”robotic”) MIG welds during assembly, but autobody repair happens manually.
+Most automotive shops use the MIG welding process.

 - Manufacturing plants use MIG welding to join sheet metal and various metal sections.